kubernetes-sigs/external-dns/docs/tutorials/aws.md

 ### When using clusters with RBAC enabled

-Update the `values.yaml` file you created earlier to include the annotations to link the Role ARN you created before.
+If you're using EKS, you can update the `values.yaml` file you created earlier to include the annotations to link the Role ARN you created before.

 ```yaml
 provider: